zarify/clipy/docs/author/ast_rules.md

 | Comprehensions | Identify different types of comprehensions, where they are used, and how (e.g. with an `if`) |

 ## Using the Rule Builder

+AST rules are available for feedback and tests using the same rule builder card.

+When developing a new rule:
+1. Choose the analysis type
+2. If your problem is prescriptive (e.g. user must implement a particular function name) choose a target.
+While testing it might be helpful to no set a target.
+3. Write some Python code to help you test
+4. [Optional] If you are unsure about what the result being returned is, use the `Test Rule` button to show the results for your sample code
+5. Write your Result Matcher expression (JS syntax - see the Matcher examples section)

+**The Rule Builder interface:**

 ![](img/author_feedback_ast_1.png)